mikko-ahonen/usm-rfc/workflow-format.md

 Workflow templates have exactly the same format as the workflows, but there are no required fields.

-#### format-version
+#### usm-wif-version

-Field "format-version" corresponds to the version of the USM Workflow Interchange format.
+Field "usm-wif-version" corresponds to the version of the USM Workflow Interchange format.
 The value MUST be a JSON string.
 The versioning is based on semantic versioning [SEMVER2].
 For this version of the document, it MUST be string literal "1.0.0".